JayCax/AI-ML-Bitcoin-Trading-Bot/README.md

 Activate the conda enviroment you want to use.
 - We recommend installation of the latest conda package manager version conda 22.9.0

-cd to the directory you want to put the requirements file.
-- Within the repository, we have established an environment_setup folder with the requirements file already created
+Within the repository, we have established an environment_setup folder with the requirements file already created

-If you wish to run it from scratch:
+If you wish to run requirements.txt from scratch:
+- Create and cd to the directory you wish to put the requirements file.
--run this command: conda list -e > requirements.txt -comment out # gym requirement
+- run this command: conda list -e > requirements.txt
+- comment out # gym requirement

 # how to run the requirements file: